PsyTeachR/mcs-conv/docs/05-wrangling-2.md

 <br>

 <div class="warning">
 <p>The filter function is very useful but if used wrongly can give you very misleading findings.
 This is why it is very important to always check your data after you perform an action.
-Let’s say you are working in comparative psychology and have run a study looking at how cats, dogs and horses perceive emotion.
-Let’s say the data is all stored in the tibble <code>animal_data</code> and there is a column called <code>animals</code> that tells you what type of animal your participant was.
+Let's say you are working in comparative psychology and have run a study looking at how cats, dogs and horses perceive emotion.
+Let's say the data is all stored in the tibble <code>animal_data</code> and there is a column called <code>animals</code> that tells you what type of animal your participant was.
 Imagine you wanted all the data from just cats:</p>
 <p><code>filter(animal_data, animals == "cat")</code></p>
 <p>Exactly!
 But what if you wanted cats and dogs?</p>
 <p><code>filter(animal_data, animals == "cat", animals == "dog")</code></p>
 <p>Right?
 Wrong!
-This actually says “give me everything that is a cat and a dog”.
+This actually says "give me everything that is a cat and a dog".
 But nothing is a cat and a dog, that would be weird - like a dat or a cog.
 In fact you want everything that is either a cat <strong>or</strong> a dog:</p>
 <p><code>filter(animal_data, animals %in% c("cat", "dog"))</code></p>
-<p>You used this code when producing your own graph of babynames, it’s a very helpful function so don’t forget it exists!</p>
+<p>You used this code when producing your own graph of babynames, it's a very helpful function so don't forget it exists!</p>
 </div>

 </div>